Skip to content

 I’ve found that no matter where I go, people are friendly when I am, too.
 Once they hear that I’m American, they’re quick to want to help.
 One time in Provence, my family visited a local restaurant.
 While the proprietor was a bit grumpy at the start of our meal, we warmed her up by talking to her throughout our meal.
 By the end of the meal, she was over-accommodating and told us that if we needed anything — anything at all — to just ask.

-READ Things to Do in Door County, Wisconsin
+READ Redding, California: Things to Do

 If you’re at a restaurant, chat up the server.
 If you’re sitting on a park bench, smile and ask a question to the person sitting next to you.
 You never know where that interaction may lead!